 To qualify for the credit, you must obtain certification from the Division of Historic Preservation and Archaeology, Indiana Department of Natural Resources.
-For additional information, you may call the Department of Natural Resources at (317) 232-1646, or visit online at www.in.gov/dnr/historic.
+For additional information, you may call the Department of Natural Resources at (317) 232-1646, or visit online at www.in.gov/dnr/historic

-Hoosier Business Investment Tax Credit
+Hoosier Business Investment Credit 820

-This credit is for qualified investments, which include the purchase of new telecommunications, production, manufacturing, fabrication, processing, refining, or finishing equipment for tax years beginning after December 31, 2003.
-This credit is administered by the EDGE Board (Department of Commerce).
+This credit is for qualified investments, which include the purchase of new telecommunications, production, manufacturing, fabrication, processing, refining, or finishing equipment.
+This credit is administered by the EDGE Board, which is located within the Indiana Economic Development Corporation.
 Pass-through entities are eligible for this credit.
+For more information call (317) 233-3638.